Blue light glasses test: How well do your blue light glasses work?

 Blue light glasses: The basics

-But it’s important to know that all blue light is not equal.
-The term “blue light” encompasses a broad range of high-energy visible (HEV) light with different wavelengths and amounts of energy.
+It’s important to know that all blue light is not the same.
+The term “blue light” encompasses a broad range of light, with different wavelengths and amounts of energy.

 The energy of visible light (including HEV blue light) is determined by its wavelength, which is measured in nanometers (nm).

 The entire blue light spectrum includes HEV light with wavelengths ranging from 400 to 500 nm.
-Shorter-wavelength (400 to 450 nm) blue light has more energy than longer-wavelength (451 to 500 nm) blue light.
-It’s more important to protect your eyes from this highest-energy portion of the blue light spectrum — sometimes called violet-blue light — as this appears to be more potentially damaging to the eye than blue light with longer wavelengths (and less energy).
+Shorter-wavelength (400 to 450 nm) blue-violet light has more energy than longer-wavelength (451 to 500 nm) blue-turquoise light.

 So, it’s actually more important to know what type of blue light your glasses are protecting you from, rather than the percentage of total blue light being filtered by them.